 The award honours a single contribution and therefore can be awarded at all career stages.
 The lead author must be a full EASP member.

-There is no open call for this award, but suggestions from EASP members are typically welcomed in the Autumn prior to the General Meeting.
+Suggestions from EASP members are typically welcomed in the Autumn prior to the General Meeting.
 Suggestions should include a letter indicating why the publication is deserving of this award, and should include a PDF of the publication.
+The procedure will be clarified when suggestions are invited.

 The awardee will be selected by the Executive Committee.
 The awardee is invited to give a lecture at the General Meeting.
 They will receive a certificate and will be invited to attend the General Meeting as a guest of the EASP.